Make the Most out of #GivingTuesdayNow: A Nonprofit Guide

 Announce your participation in GivingTuesday to your networks and email lists in advance.

 Be hyperactive on social media and consider running ads throughout the day.
-Have your major supporters schedule tweets that say “I gave to @YourNonprofitHere #GivingTuesdayNow” for May 5, 2020.
+Have your major supporters schedule tweets that say “I gave to @YourNonprofitHere #GivingTuesdayNow”.

 Contests, challenges, matching funds, and other “gamification” methods do really well on social media.
-These help make the whole process more fun for the team and the donors.
+This helps make the whole process more fun for the team and the donors.
 For example, look into the #Unselfie challenge that has been popular for a few years now.

 Add your #GivingTuesdayNow Campaign logo/visual to your social media channels.